FaustBFG/FaustBFG.github.io/README.md

 ## Prebuilt Image

-If you don't want to build locally, pull the prebuilt image which already includes Flask:
+If you don't want to build locally, pull the prebuilt image.
+It already includes Flask and all dependencies:

 ```bash
 docker pull ghcr.io/faustbfg/flask-app:latest